 People with mthfr gene mutations often wonder why they get side effects form taking methylfolate, this is a complex question to answer, however the short answer has to do with how methylation is currently working for you personally, so it all depends on where your health is at right now, how your personal gene mutations are playing out right now and what other pre-existing problems have resulted from having mthfr that need addressing before any methylfolate treatment is considered.

-Remember that by the time a person finds out that they have the mthfr gene mutation they have had many years to develop underlying health problems such as inflammation, nutritional deficiencies, detoxification problems and overall imbalanced health problems, so one day just trying to switch it all back on with methylfolate can be a very bad idea even if you don’t get side effects.
-Those with mthfr gene mutations more often than not, need additional health investigation, nutritional support and mthfr treatments to regain some balance in order to be able to start slowly on any methylfolate supplementation program.
+Remember that by the time a person finds out that they have the mthfr gene mutation. they have had many years to develop underlying health problems such as inflammation, nutritional deficiencies, detoxification problems, and overall imbalanced health problems.
+So one day just trying to switch it all back on with methylfolate can be a very bad idea.
+Even if you don’t get side effects.
+Those with mthfr gene mutations more often than not, need additional health investigation, nutritional support and mthfr treatments.
+Somehow regain balance in order to be able to start slowly on any methylfolate supplementation program.

 What to do if you experience methylfolate side effects